cjglen/Electrify-Ms1/README.md

 * [Git Pod](https://www.gitpod.io/)

-  * Gitpod was used to build the project and the terminal used to commit and push to Github.
+  * Gitpod was used to build the project and the terminal used to commit and push to GitHub.

 * [Git Hub](https://github.com/)

-  * Git Hub is used to store the projects code after being pushed from Git and also currently publishing it.
+  * GitHub is used to store the projects code after being pushed from Git and also currently publishing it.

 * [Chrome DevTools](https://developer.chrome.com/docs/devtools/)